 Is Exotic Animal Insurance Worth It?

 As mentioned earlier, exotic animal insurance is worth it.
 But ‘exotic animal’ is a broad term and whether it’s worth it depends entirely on your animal.
 You might decide that insuring your pet hamster isn’t something you need to consider but if you own a few snakes, for example, then covering vet bills for all of those animals could wipe you out financially.
+You can

 The reason people insure animals like cats and dogs is that they tend to be quite the investment.
 They live for usually at least a decade, cost a fair bit, and dogs, more specifically, tend to be doomed by health ailments due to poor genetics over the last century.
 But that isn’t to say you shouldn’t protect other animals with insurance.
 If you care about your pet and you’re in it for the long haul, you might want to take them for routine checkups and get assistance with any treatments further down the line.
 Most cat and dog insurance companies will provide exotic animal insurance, so if you have both in your home, be sure to see what’s available for your atypical friend.